-Bryna Hallam is the Times Colonist's digital news editor.
+Bryna Hallam is the Times Colonist's city news editor.
 Before joining the paper in 2011, Bryna was an arts editor at a cycling magazine, a copy editor at the Globe and Mail and a journalism trainer in Sierra Leone.
 She attended the University of Victoria, where she studied linguistics and professional writing and publishing.

 Some of that may be my fault.
 I wrote in a previous blog post near the end of May that we were still awaiting a new Android mobile app for Times Colonist content.
 It turns out some users were just . . .